linode/cloud-firewall-controller/README.md

 # cloud-firewall-controller
-Controller for Cloud Firewall policies.
-The intention is to use this in conjunction with NodeBalancers to facilitate ACLs for LKE Child Clusters.
+Controller for minimum cluster Cloud Firewall policies.
+The intention is to use this to setup the minimum security boundary for an LKE cluster.